akitogo/commandbox-minify/readme.md

 ﻿# A Commandbox module combines and minifies JavaScript and CSS files

-Please note: This project is at a early stage.
 It uses Google Closure Compiler for compression and minification of JS files.
 For CSS a CFML port of YUI compressor is used.